andrezgz/slicedom/Patterns-for-Managing-Source-Code-Branches.md

 ![](resources/Dev-Patterns-for-Managing-Source-Code-Branches-020.png)

-==While it's similar to what happened before, the integrations are smaller, even the final one, when the feature is complete.== Scarlett only has to integrate S3 with M1 this time, because S1 and S2 were already on mainline.
+<mark>While it's similar to what happened before, the integrations are smaller, even the final one, when the feature is complete.</mark> Scarlett only has to integrate S3 with M1 this time, because S1 and S2 were already on mainline.

 The developers continue with their remaining work, integrating with each commit.